AJ-JunghoAn/aj-junghoan/README.md

 - 💬 Ask me about **Python, C**

-- 👨‍💻 All of my projects are available at [portfolio Link Here](portfolio Link Here)
+- 👨‍💻 All of my projects are available at [https://aj-junghoan.github.io/](https://aj-junghoan.github.io/)

 - 📄 Know about my experiences [Resume Link Here](Resume Link Here)